kristian-267/MLOps-for-Image-Classification/reports/README.md

 For both functions to work it is important that you do not rename anything.
 The script have two dependencies that can be installed with `pip install click markdown`.

+## Overall project checklist

+The checklist is *exhaustic* which means that it includes everything that you could possible do on the project in relation the curricilum in this course.
+Therefore, we do not expect at all that you have checked of all boxes at the end of the project.

+### Week 1

+* [x] Create a git repository
+* [x] Make sure that all team members have write access to the github repository
+* [x] Create a dedicated environment for you project to keep track of your packages
+* [x] Create the initial file structure using cookiecutter
+* [x] Fill out the `make_dataset.py` file such that it downloads whatever data you need and
+* [x] Add a model file and a training script and get that running
+* [x] Remember to fill out the `requirements.txt` file with whatever dependencies that you are using
+* [x] Remember to comply with good coding practices (`pep8`) while doing the project
+* [x] Do a bit of code typing and remember to document essential parts of your code
+* [x] Setup version control for your data or part of your data
+* [x] Construct one or multiple docker files for your code
+* [x] Build the docker files locally and make sure they work as intended
+* [x] Write one or multiple configurations files for your experiments
+* [x] Used Hydra to load the configurations and manage your hyperparameters
+* [x] When you have something that works somewhat, remember at some point to to some profiling and see if you can optimize your code
+* [x] Use Weights & Biases to log training progress and other important metrics/artifacts in your code.
+Additionally, consider running a hyperparameter optimization sweep.
+* [x] Use Pytorch-lightning (if applicable) to reduce the amount of boilerplate in your code

+### Week 2

+* [x] Write unit tests related to the data part of your code
+* [x] Write unit tests related to model construction and or model training
+* [x] Calculate the coverage.
+* [x] Get some continuous integration running on the github repository
+* [x] Create a data storage in GCP Bucket for you data and preferable link this with your data version control setup
+* [x] Create a trigger workflow for automatically building your docker images
+* [x] Get your model training in GCP using either the Engine or Vertex AI
+* [x] Create a FastAPI application that can do inference using your model
+* [x] If applicable, consider deploying the model locally using torchserve
+* [x] Deploy your model in GCP using either Functions or Run as the backend

+### Week 3

+* [x] Check how robust your model is towards data drifting
+* [x] Setup monitoring for the system telemetry of your deployed model
+* [x] Setup monitoring for the performance of your deployed model
+* [x] If applicable, play around with distributed data loading
+* [x] If applicable, play around with distributed model training
+* [x] Play around with quantization, compilation and pruning for you trained models to increase inference speed

+### Additional

+* [x] Revisit your initial project description.
+Did the project turn out as you wanted?
+* [x] Make sure all group members have a understanding about all parts of the project
+* [x] Uploaded all your code to github

 ## Group information

 ### Question 1